ONE OF THE OLDEST COLLEGES IN THE NATION

-When teaching is done strictly by the book, students lose hold of what getting an education is all about.
-While every program of study contains the familiar classroom, laboratory, library and studio elements, Maryville’s core curriculum is non-traditional in all the best ways, taking an interesting and explorative spin on the classroom, laboratory, and studio environments.
+When teaching is done strictly by the book, students lose hold of what an education is really all about.
+Maryville’s core curriculum is non-traditional in all the best ways, taking an interesting and explorative spin on the classroom, laboratory, and studio environments.

-The experiential learning requirement begins when students enter into the college as freshmen.
-All students take a freshman course on the environment that uses an experimental approach with stress on effective change and growth.
-Maryville believes that experiential learning allows students to learn how to adapt to a new environment, to act without one’s customary support system, and to develop trust in one’s own resources of intelligence and discipline.
-After freshman year, another three credit hour experiential education requirement must be filled—but clearly Maryville students think it of as more of a privilege than a requirement.
+The experiential learning requirement begins right when students step foot on campus, as all students take a freshman course that uses an experimental approach to analyze the effective change and growth of the environment.
+Experiential learning allows students to learn how to adapt to a new environment, to act without a customary support system, and to develop trust in their own resources of intelligence and discipline.
+And, even after freshman year, experiential learning is bound to find its way on every student’s course schedule.

 Maryville administration and faculty design experimental education courses to contain the following characteristics: